 Since 2003, Sunday Friends has collaborated with faculty from San Jose State and Santa Clara Universities to conduct professional biennial program evaluations.
 Each of the six completed evaluations has demonstrated Sunday Friends' success in imparting developmental assets to children, building self-sufficiency in families and fostering volunteerism in the community.

 Over the years, thousands of parents and their children in our community have benefited from our programs.
 We routinely collaborate with other local non-profit groups.
 Over 1,000 members of the community volunteer each year.
 In the process, lives change as skills and attitudes of self-reliance and pride are nurtured.

 Since the fall of 2012, Sunday Friends has demonstrated that we can operate at multiple program sites.
 Today, we are running programs at three sites in San Jose: Lowell Elementary in the San Jose Unified School District and Santee Elementary and Meadows Elementary in the Franklin McKinley School District.
 We are regularly evaluating invitations to bring our program to additional schools while we develop funding for the next expansion.

 Many of our long-term participants from the Lowell-based programs have stepped into leadership as we have opened new sites, welcoming in new families, showing them the ropes and effectively role modeling Sunday Friends' values.
 We have learned that we can successfully replicate the Sunday Friends program.

 The expansions led to the establishment of a second Treasure Chest Store, which is open six days a week.

-Our programs at both sites are flourishing, with new collaborations, service projects and educational features regularly enhancing the curriculum.
+Our programs at all sites are flourishing, with new collaborations, service projects and educational features regularly enhancing the curriculum.